William Kemmler: Execution

 On the morning of his execution, August 6, 1890, Kemmler was awakened at 5:00 a.m.
 He dressed quickly and put on a suit, necktie, and white shirt.
 After breakfast and some prayer, the top of his head was shaved.
 At 6:38 a.m., Kemmler entered the execution room and warden Charles Durston presented Kemmler to the 17 witnesses in attendance.
 Kemmler looked at the chair and said: "Gentlemen, I wish you all good luck.
 I believe I am going to a good place, and I am ready to go."

 Witnesses remarked that Kemmler was composed at his execution; he did not scream, cry, or resist in any way.
 He sat down on the chair, but was ordered to get up by the warden so a hole could be cut in his suit through which a second electrical lead could be attached.
 This was done and Kemmler sat down again.
 He was strapped to the chair, his face was covered and the metal restraint put on his bare head.
 He said, "Take it easy and do it properly, I'm in no hurry."
 Durston replied, "Goodbye, William" and ordered the switch thrown.

 The generator was charged with 1,000 volts, which was thought to be adequate to induce quick unconsciousness and cardiac arrest.
 The chair had already been tested; a horse had been electrocuted the day before.
 Current passed through Kemmler for 17 seconds.
 The power was turned off and Kemmler was declared dead by Edward Charles Spitzka.
 Witnesses noticed Kemmler was still breathing.
 The attending physicians, Spitzka and Carlos Frederick MacDonald, came forward to examine Kemmler.
 After confirming he was still alive, Spitzka reportedly called out, "Have the current turned on again, quick—no delay."

 In the second attempt, Kemmler was shocked with 2,000 volts.
 Blood vessels under his skin ruptured and bled, and some witnesses claimed his body caught fire.
 The New York Times reported instead that "an awful odor began to permeate the death chamber, and then, as though to cap the climax of this fearful sight, it was seen that the hair under and around the electrode on the head and the flesh under and around the electrode at the base of the spine was singeing.
 The stench was unbearable."
 Upon autopsy, doctors had found the blood vessels under the cap of his skull had carbonized and the top of the brain had hardened.
 Witnesses reported the smell of burning flesh and several nauseated spectators tried to leave the room.

-The execution took approximately eight minutes.
-The competitive newspaper reporters covering the Kemmler execution jumped on the abnormalities as each newspaper source tried to outdo each other with sensational headlines and reports.
+The execution took approximately eight minutes and received substantial negative press from reporters covering it.
 The New York Times ran the headline: "Far Worse Than Hanging".
 Westinghouse later commented "They would have done better using an axe".

 Kemmler is buried in the precincts of the prison where his execution took place.